Scoldingatom205/2023-Intercollegiate-Data-Competition-/README.md

 **3. Capitalize on High-Performing Regions:** Although North America and EU leads in review volume, focus on strategies to attract travelers from Asia, who leave 25% more reviews on average.
 Develop tailored experiences for South American guests as they leave the highest scored reviews but are among the lowest review givers.

-**4. Optimize Hotel Star Rating:** Promote 3.5 and 4.5-Star Hotels as these hotels yield the highest average review volume.
-Consider strategies to enhance hotels standing in these categories.
-As for 5-Star Hotels, they can continue delivering great service as they lead in review scores but fall behing on review volumn.
-They can encourage visitors to leave more reviews!

-**5. Prioritize Essential Amenities and Reconsider Other Amenities:** Ensure Pool and Free Internet are always available!
+**4. Prioritize Essential Amenities and Reconsider Other Amenities:** Ensure Pool and Free Internet are always available!
 Excluding these amenities drastically lowers scores (up to 80% decrease) but increase reviews significantly.
 Spa and Tennis Court on the other hand, have minimal impact, but consider their inclusion based on overall guest experience rather than score alone.

-**6. Maintain Quality Service Year-Round:** Hotels can Capitalize on the higher scores received between December and February to boost off-season occupancy and ratings.
-Perhaps offer special promotions for stays between Dec-Feb and target Friends and Couples for high scores.

 ## Final Dashboard
 The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/rodrigo.suarez5210/viz/TripAdvisorDashboard_Public/TripADASH).
 This dashboard enables users to filter by period of stay, traveler type, hotel stars, and continent.
 The graphs also work as filters.